erikdubois/LinuxMint18i3/README.md

 <b>Beware the hidden files !!
 Copy/paste all files (CTRL + H)</b>

- At this point we have one hidden file with the name .i3status.conf but there might be more in the future.
+ At this point we have no hidden files but there might be more in the future.

 Some explanations

 + config is the most important file - here all the settings of I3 that can be changed
-+ .i3status.conf is the configuration file for you bottom panel that can be changed
++ i3status.conf is the configuration file for you bottom panel that can be changed
 + i3exit.sh is used to logoff, exit, reboot etc - no need to change this
 + compton.conf is telling the system to dim the windows that have no focus that can be changed
 + start-conkys.sh will start the two conky's present